oracle/python-oracledb/doc/src/api_manual/cursor.rst

 .. attribute:: Cursor.bindvars

-    This read-only attribute provides the bind variables used for the last execute.
-The value will be either a list or a dictionary depending on whether binding was done by position or name.
+    This read-only attribute provides the bind variables used for the last statement that was executed on the cursor.
+The value will be either a list or a dictionary, depending on whether binding was done by position or name.
 Care should be taken when referencing this attribute.
 In particular, elements should not be removed or replaced.

     .. note::